Reciprocity and success in academic careers

 Statistical Validation Methods for Complex Systems 2018

-The 1st International Workshop Statistical Validation Methods for Complex Systems, organised by Dr. Fabio Caccioli and Dr. Giacomo Livan, will be hosted by the Conference on Complex Systems on 27 September 2018.
+The 1st International Workshop Statistical Validation Methods for Complex Systems, organised by Dr. Fabio Caccioli and Dr. Giacomo Livan, was hosted by the Conference on Complex Systems on 27 September 2018.

 P2P FINANCIAL SYSTEMS 2018

-The 4th International Workshop P2P FINANCIAL SYSTEMS 2018 will be hosted by the Federal Reserve Bank of Cleveland on 26-27 July 2018
+The 4th International Workshop P2P FINANCIAL SYSTEMS 2018 was hosted by the Federal Reserve Bank of Cleveland on 26-27 July 2018

 P2P FINANCIAL SYSTEMS 2017